Hurricane Matthew kills almost 900 in Haiti before hitting U.S.

 Two people were killed by falling trees, according to Florida officials, and an elderly couple died of carbon monoxide poisoning from a generator while sheltering from the storm inside a garage.

 Hurricane warnings early on Saturday extended up the Atlantic coast from northeast Florida through Georgia and South Carolina and into North Carolina.

-Flash flood warnings were also in effect after 7 inches (18 cm) of rain fell and another 8 inches (20 cm) was expected for parts of the region into Saturday, the National Weather Service said.
+Flash flood warnings were also in effect as 15 inches (40 cm) of rain was expected to accumulate in parts of the region along with storm surges and high tides, the National Weather Service said.

 In Daytona Beach, the street under the city's famed "World's Most Famous Beach" sign was clogged with debris washed up by the ocean.
 The waves had receded by early afternoon but there was damage throughout the city, including a facade ripped off the front of a seaside hotel.